Controlling openMSX from External Applications

 openmsx -control pipe

 The second method is using a socket.
-Connecting on non-Windows systems goes with a UNIX domain socket. openMSX puts the socket in /tmp/openmsx-<username>/socket.<pid>.
+Connecting on non-Windows systems is done with a UNIX domain socket. openMSX puts the socket in /tmp/openmsx-<username>/socket.<pid>.
 The /tmp/ dir can be overridden by environment variables TMPDIR, TMP or TEMP (in that order).

 On Windows (which does not support UNIX domain sockets), the socket is a normal TCP socket.
 The port number is random between 9938 and 9958.
 This is done to enforce applications to deal with multiple running openMSX processes.
 The port number will be put in the following text file: